e2immu/e2immu-site/content/docs/start/concepts.md

 * _modification_: changes to the object graph of an object's fields.

-* _container_: a type which does not make modifications to the parameters of its methods.
+* _container_: a type which does not make modifications to the parameters of its constructors and non-private methods.
 You can use it as safe storage for your objects.

 * _level 1 immutable_: all fields are effectively final (either explicitly, or only modified during the construction phase).
+Java `record` types are a nice example.

 * field of _implicitly immutable type_: when its type can be replaced by `Object`.
 The best example are fields of unbound parameter type &lt;T&gt;.

-* _independence_: a modification on one object has no effect on the other object.
+* _independence_: a modification to one object has no effect on the other object.
+Fields of implicitly immutable type cannot be dependent, because the type has no means of modifying them.

-* _level 2 immutable_: when the following four criteria are met:
+* a type is _level 2 immutable_ when the following four criteria are met:

     1. the type is _level 1 immutable_;
-    2. the fields are not modified;
+    2. its fields are not modified;
-    3. the fields are either private, level 2 immutable, or of implicitly immutable type;
+    3. its fields are either private, level 2 immutable, or of implicitly immutable type;
     4. constructor parameters are independent of the fields, as are the return values of non-private methods

 * _eventually immutable_: immutability (level 1 or 2) is achieved after a field changes from a _before_ state into an _after_ or _final_ state.
 This blocks a number of modifying methods, which makes the type _effectively_ immutable.

+Deeply immutable types (like `Object`, `String`) are of course level 2 immutable.
+But unmodifiable variants of collection classes, such as the result of `Set.of()` and `List.copyOf()`, are level 2 immutable as well.

+The project proposes simple support classes such as `SetOnce` and `EventuallyFinal` that help propagate eventual immutability throughout your program.